• About Me

 • Fill another bottle with just water.

 • Use the tongs and dip one shell at a time into the muriatic solution for about 3-seconds.
-You will seeing “fizzing” as the acid attacks the calcium build-up on the shells.
+You will see “fizzing” as the acid attacks the calcium build-up on the seashells.
 Leaving the shells in longer than 3-seconds can compromise the shell and color.

-• Immediately dip the shell into the water to rinse and place on a towel to dry.
+• Immediately dip the seashell into the water to rinse and place on a towel to dry.

-• If shells still have growths or large white calcium build up on it, softly scrub with a wire brush or use a metal pick to scraps it off.
+• If seashells still have growths or large white calcium build-up on them, softly scrub with a wire brush or use a metal pick to scrap it off.

 How to Neutralize and Dispose of the Muriatic Acid

 DO NOT dump the muriatic acid solution down your drain or into the sewer system without neutralizing it first.
-To neutralize the solution, add water and baking soda or lime in another large container and slowly add the muriatic solution.
+To neutralize the solution, add water and baking soda or lime to another large container and slowly add the muriatic solution.
 Alternate between the baking soda and muriatic solution until there is no “fizzing”.
-Once there is no more fizzing, it should be safe to dispose.
+Once there is no more fizzing, it should be safe to dispose of.

-If you have other ways to clean sea shells, I would love to hear about it in the comments below.
+If you have other ways to clean seashells, I would love to hear about them in the comments below.

 How to clean sea shells with muriatic acid